christophhagen/HealthDB/Readme.md

 **Note** The database may contain quantity samples without an associated value (no entry in `quantity_samples`).
 These appear to be left over from past database migrations, since the samples are usually found as part of a [quantity series](#quantity-sample-series).
 These samples are therefore skipped.

-The following types are currently unsupported:
+The following types are currently unsupported: `AppleSleepingWristTemperature`, `AppleMoveTime`, `NikeFuel`

-CyclingCadence, CyclingFunctionalThresholdPower, CyclingFunctionalThresholdPower, CyclingPower, CyclingSpeed, PhysicalEffort, AppleSleepingWristTemperature, AppleExerciseTime, AppleMoveTime, AppleStandTime, NikeFuel, AtrialFibrillationBurden, Vo2Max, WalkingHeartRateAverage, AppleWalkingSteadiness, WalkingAsymmetryPercentage, WalkingDoubleSupportPercentage, WalkingDoubleSupportPercentage, WalkingSpeed, WalkingStepLength, BloodAlcoholContent, TimeInDaylight

 To access unknown samples: